The four best steps to preventing an ADA Website Compliance lawsuit in 2021 are:

 - Get your WAVE checker errors to zero or very low

-- Create a robust, custom web accessibility policy
+- Create a robust, custom web accessibility police statement

-Take care of this checklist and you can take a deep sigh of relief; it’s highly unlikely any demand letters will be arriving in your mailbox.
+Take care of these items and you can take a deep sigh of relief; it’s highly unlikely any demand letters will be arriving in your mailbox.

-Let’s talk in plain English about what each of these four bullet points means.
+Going back to the big four items, let’s talk in plain English about what each means.

-Some of the standards are easy to implement.
+Some of the guidelines are easy to implement.
 Some your website probably already takes care of by default.
 And others are technically more difficult and you’ll need some help.

 Courts frequently reference WCAG 2.0 AA as a measuring stick in determining whether a website is accessible.

-If you can hire a developer or agency that can remediate or fix your website so that it meets WCAG 2.0 AA success criteria, you’re in great shape.
+If you have an in-house development team or can hire an accessibility developer or agency that can remediate or fix your website so that it meets WCAG 2.1 AA success criteria, you’re in great shape.

 Website remediation is never an instant fix.
 Instant accessibility is impossible so do not let any vendors deceive you on this.

-For true remediation, there must be edits made at the code level of the website.
+For true remediation, there must be edits made within the content and at the code level of the website.